What is Access Gap Cover?

 If you have Intermediate Hospital cover, excesses still apply to children.

 Our Intermediate Hospital cover has some services that are excluded.

 If a service is marked as "excluded", it means you won't be covered in a public or private hospital and we won't pay any benefits on that service.
-If you think you'll need treatment for any excluded service, we recommend you upgrade to Top Hospital cover.
+If you think you'll need treatment for any excluded service, we recommend you upgrade to Value Plus Hospital cover.

 If you're upgrading, don't forget that you'll need to serve a 12 month waiting period on those excluded or restricted services before you can claim.